 - Desserts Opens in a new window

-As an added bonus, Wellmark Blue Cross and Blue Shield can report important data about your employees' nutrition, physical activity, sleep and other health and wellness markers, including the cost of absenteeism and presenteeism at your workplace.
-That’s because we have insights and data on your employees you may not have in-house.
+Wellmark Blue Cross and Blue Shield can report important data about your employees' nutrition, physical activity, sleep and other health and wellness markers, including the cost of absenteeism and presenteeism at your workplace.
+We offer insights and data on your employees you may not have available in-house.
 Our health and well-being consultants can be your go-to-source for finding the right combination of solutions — because one-size doesn’t fit all.

 Learn more about Wellmark’s employer well-being and consulting services by filling out our wellness survey External Site or contacting your authorized Wellmark account representative.